outreachy/website/README.md

  * `outreachyhome`
  * `search`

 If you've followed the steps above to set up your development environment, Django may have generated some directories and put files in them.
 Don't modify or commit files from those directories.
-You can use `git ls-tree HEAD` to show you which directories are under revision control.
+You can use `git status --ignored` to show you which directories are not supposed to be under revision control.
 Top-level directories you shouldn't commit to are ones like `media`, `node_modules`, and `static`.
 These directories are in the .gitignore file, so your changes to those files won't be listed if you run `git status`.

 The `bin` directory almost never changes.
 It includes a script that's run by dokku before the website is deployed to outreachy.org.